Dogstudio/highway/README.md

 ## History
 #### 1.0.1 (2018-03-17)

-- Create `Highway.Transition` to use Promises
+- Create `Highway.Transition` to use Promises instead of callbacks for transitions

 #### 1.0.0 (2018-03-17)